If you live in an area where tornadoes or hurricanes happen, you already know how important it is to prep early in the season.

 Prep before then to reduce risks while also developing a safety plan with your family.

 Before you begin prepping, know that some trees can weather severe storms better than others.
 It all depends on the tree– and storm – you have.
-Your tree’s durability depends on its species, age and health and structure.
-Plus, the storm’s speed, wind intensity and the amount of precipitation also influence whether your tree will survive.
+Your tree’s durability depends on its species, age, health, and structure.
+Plus, the storm’s speed, wind intensity, and the amount of precipitation also influence whether your tree will survive.

 You can help trees better endure vicious winds and intense rain with these 3 steps below.

-- Decreases wind resistance by creating a stronger tree structure by opening up the canopy
+Decreases wind resistance and turbulence by thinning the canopy

-- Reduces fallen branches by removing dead, diseased and weak branches
+Reduces fallen branches by removing dead, decayed, broken, and weak branches

-- Keeps your home safe by removing limbs that are too close to your home
+Keeps your home safe by removing limbs that are overhanging or too close to your home

 Trees with healthier roots are more likely to survive hurricanes or tornadoes.

-Yes, native (or local) trees typically survive storms more than exotic, imported trees, which makes sense.
+Yes, long-loved, native trees typically survive storms more than exotic, imported trees and short-lived, fast-growing trees, which makes sense.
 Native trees have been growing in your region for thousands of years.
 They’ve stood the test of time –and know how to weather your area’s storms.

 Also, trees grouped together in sets of five or more, rather than lone trees, fare intense storms better.
 Keep this in mind when planting new trees.